codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ### What to do next

-Depending on your configuration, if you have private registries, you need to override specific image values, and if your Git servers are on-premises, you need to add custom repository certificates.
+Depending on your configuration:
+* If you have private registries, you need to override specific image values, and if your Git servers are on-premises, you need to add custom repository certificates.
 See [Optional GitOps Runtime configuration](#optional-gitops-runtime-configuration) in this article.
+* If you installed the GitOps Runtime on a cluster with Argo CD, you can [migrate native Argo CD Applications](#migrate-argo-cd-applications-to-codefresh-gitops) to GitOps applications.

 You can now add [Git Sources]({{site.baseurl}}/docs/installation/gitops/git-sources), [external clusters]({{site.baseurl}}/docs/installation/gitops/managed-cluster/), [create and deploy GitOps applications]({{site.baseurl}}/docs/deployments/gitops/create-application/).